rust-lang/rfcs/text/0000-delegation-of-implementation.md

 ### More complex delegation

-`Self` can also appear inside more complex parameter/result types like `Option<Self>` or `&[Self]`.
+`Self` can also appear inside more complex parameter/result types like `Option<Self>`, `Box<Self>` or `&[Self]`.
 If we had HKT in Rust a partial solution based on [functor types][functors] might have been possible.
-It could still be possible to handle specific cases like precisely options and slices but I have not thought hard about it.
-The complexity might not be worth it.
+It could still be possible to handle specific cases like precisely the ones above but the complexity might not be worth the benefit.

 [functors]: https://wiki.haskell.org/Functor